As a native Hebrew speaker, I thought it would be fun to write an article about right-to-left languages.

-| Side note: Since most Asian scripts can also be written left-to-right (Chinese hengpai, and Japanese yokogaki), we will focus only on the right-to-left direction issue. |
+| Side note: Since most Asian scripts can also be written left-to-right, the focus will only be on the right to left direction issue. |

 This is where things get interesting.
 First of all, in practice, the majority of RTL languages such as Arabic and Hebrew are bi-directional scripts.
 In other words, they can use both right-to-left and left-to-right within the same sentence.